 Our modern lives often force us to make hard choices between juicy oranges and cups of fizzy orange water.
 Depending on the situation, a supplement might be the right choice, but don’t assume so.
 Look into what your needs are to ensure that your fitness journey includes good nutritional options.

 The kinesiologists at Symmetrix can help you put together a plan for a healthier you.
 With a science-driven approach that takes into account the newest discoveries, we can help you reach your goals.
-Contact us today to get started on a nutritional plan that will work for you.
+Set up a consultation with us today to get started on a nutritional plan that will work for you.

 3 Phillips SM, Moore DR, Tang JE.
 A critical examination of dietary protein requirements, benefits, and excesses in athletes.
 Int J Sport Nutr Exerc Metab.
 2007;17(Suppl):S58–76.